 Papular eczema is usually diagnosed by a dermatology specialist who can examine your skin to determine the type of eczema you have.

 One of the biggest difficulties with papular eczema is in differential diagnosis — that is, determining whether your symptoms are being caused by papular eczema or something else.
 Papular eczema often goes unrecognized or misdiagnosed because it can resemble other skin conditions.

 For this reason, in order to be diagnosed with papular eczema, your dermatologist must first rule out the possibility that you have:

-If a doctor is unable to provide a diagnosis following a clinical exam, they may perform a skin biopsy.
-This entails removing a small piece of skin to be examined under the microscope for determining the cause of your symptoms.
+If a doctor is unable to provide a diagnosis after a clinical exam, they may perform a skin biopsy.
+This procedure entails removing a small piece of skin to be examined under the microscope for determining the cause of your symptoms.

 As with other skin conditions, several factors can result in papular eczema.

-Eczema has been found to be related to inflammation in the skin, caused by an undetermined trigger.
+Eczema is related to inflammation in the skin, caused by an undetermined trigger.
 The eczema symptoms can appear when the body experiences inflammation.
 This is true of papular eczema, in particular, which is characterized by the presence of several types of inflammatory cells.